BlueBoxWare/LibGDXPlugin/README.md

 ### Skin resources and Atlas region names in Java and Kotlin code

+To get Code completion, Go To Definition, Find Usages, Rename Refactoring, Diagnostics and Image previews (with *Shift* pressed, hover over a Drawable name to get a preview) for:
+* Skin resource names
+* Region names from Atlas files in Skin.get*() and TextureAtlas.get*()
+* Property keys in I18NBundle.get() and I18NBundle.format()

-To get Code Completion (and Go To Definition, Find Usages, Rename Refactoring and image previews \[1]) for Skin resource names and region names from Atlas files in Skin.get*() and TextureAtlas.get*() and related methods, use the `@GDXAssets` annotation to tell LibGDXPlugin which files to use.
+and related methods, use the `@GDXAssets` annotation to tell LibGDXPlugin which files to use.

 First add the annotation to your build.
 In `build.gradle`: